COBRAPROsimulator/COBRAPRO/paper/paper.md

 %--------------------------------------------------------------------------
 param_HPPC = {'Dsp' 'Dsn' 't1_constant' 'kp' 'kn' 'c0' 'De' 'Kappa'};
 ```
-Option 2 uses results from the identifiability analysis (`DFN_LSA_Corr_HPPC.m`), which produces two sets of parameters: `LSA_identifiable` and `corr_identifiable`.
+Option 2 uses results from the identifiability analysis from `DFN_LSA_Corr_HPPC.m`, which produces two sets of parameters: `LSA_identifiable` and `corr_identifiable`.
 The former includes parameters that have sensitivities higher than the user-defined threshold (`beta_LSA`) and are thereby deemed identifiable.
-The latter consists of parameters that not only show high sensitivity but also maintain low correlation with other parameters, as dictated by a specified correlation threshold (`beta_corr`).
-In this example, identification of the `LSA_identifiable` parameter set is shown:
+The latter consists of parameters with high sensitivity and correlation coefficients lower than the specified correlation threshold (`beta_corr`).
+Refer to [@ha_cobrapro_2024] for more information on LSA and correlation analysis.

+In this example, identification of the `LSA_identifiable` parameter set is investigated:
 ```MATLAB
 %--------------------------------------------------------------------------
 % Option 2: Load identifiable parameters from identifiability analysis